RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Controller Utility/Get Digital Output.md

 ## **Description**

-[Controller Utility]({{ site.baseurl }}{% link docs/Robot Components/Categories/Controller Utility/index.md %})**:** This component is used to connect to a virtual or real ABB IRC5 robot controller and extract data from it.
+[**Controller Utility**]({{ site.baseurl }}{% link docs/Robot Components/Categories/Controller Utility/index.md %})**:** This component gets the signal of a defined digital output from an ABB IRC5 robot controller.

 ## **Input Parameters**

+**Robot Controller (RC):** Defines the ABB IRC5 robot controller that is connected to.
+A virtual or real ABB IRC5 robot controller can be defined by using the Get Controller component.

-**Update:** Defines if the connection to the ABB IRC5 robot controller will be constantly updated based on a boolean value.
-This is needed for real-time communication.
+**DI Name (N):** Defines the name of the digital output based on a string value.
+This needs to be the same name that is defined in the ABB IRC5 robot controller for the digital output.

 ## **Output Parameters**

-**Robot Controller:** Contains information about the connected ABB IRC5 Controller.
+**Signal (S):** Contains information on the signal of the defined digital output.
+The signal value can be casted to a boolean and integer parameter.

+## **Menu Items**

+TODO...